 The market for our common shares may be highly volatile for reasons both related to our performance or events pertaining to the industry (i.e. mineral price fluctuation/high production costs/accidents) as well as factors unrelated to us or our industry such as economic recessions and changes to legislation in the countries in which we operate.
 In particular, market demand for products incorporating minerals in their manufacture fluctuates from one business cycle to the next, resulting in changes in demand for the mineral and an attendant change in the price for the mineral.
-Since our listing on the TSX Venture Exchange, the price of our common shares has fluctuated between \$0.025 and \$0.175.
+Since our listing on the TSX Venture Exchange, the price of our common shares has fluctuated between \$0.025 and \$1.98.
 Our common shares can be expected to be subject to volatility in both price and volume arising from market expectations, announcements and press releases regarding our business, and changes in estimates and evaluations by securities analysts or other events or factors.
 In recent years, the securities markets in Canada have experienced a high level of price and volume volatility, and the market price of securities of many companies, particularly small-capitalization companies such as the Company, have experienced wide fluctuations that have not necessarily been related to the operations, performances, underlying asset values, or prospects of such companies.
-For these reasons, our common shares can also be subject to volatility resulting from purely market forces over which we will have no control such as that experienced recently resulting from the ongoing credit crisis centered in North America and Europe.
+For these reasons, our common shares can also be subject to volatility resulting from purely market forces over which we will have no control.
 Further, despite the existence of a market for trading our common shares in Canada, our shareholders may be unable to sell significant quantities of our common shares in the public trading markets without a significant reduction in the price of the stock.